kirkampong/FuseDemo/README.md

 1) Download this repo
 2) Run 'yarn start' in your terminal
-3) Scan the Barcode in your iphone camera
+3) Scan the Barcode with your phone camera to launch the app in Expo Go